 V sat on the edge of her bed and looked out at the city and at the stars for a while.
 But once the lights at the carnival turned off, it awoke her from her spell again and she got up, shaking her head, and pulled out a night top and pants to wear to bed.
 She went into the bathroom to change, even though she was alone now.
 It was when she turned on the light and stared at her reflection in the mirror that she seemed real again.
 Real, but numbed and overwhelmed.
 This month maybe was catching up on her, everything seemed to go so fast.
 It was an odd chunk in her life that had been go-go-go for so long, and now it was slowing down again.
 She realized how much had happened and what was going on.
 This led her to feel that she’d been asleep inside herself this whole time.
 And all of a sudden this past month felt like a day, and everything had changed so much so fast that she felt sick.
+All this had shaken her so much so fast that she wondered if it even hadn’t happened at all?
 Maybe this is why E had run?
 She began to wonder.

 Not quite, V. That wasn’t quite why, but I suppose it was part of it.
 Rest easy, worried girl, you’ll run yourself around in a spiral being so heavily involved in the solving of this heap of human pain.
 It overlaps and is interwoven, and there are too many intricate and delicate parts of it to take it apart and not cut yourself on it or tangle yourself inescapably in it, or to become overwhelmed and end up in a puddle of your own tears.
 Let it be, let it fall to feet for now, rise your eyes up to meet the horizon, and walk on this path—your path—well and good the best you can; for that is all you can do.
 It is all that is reasonable to even take on.
 The burden of both paths is not for you to pick up or untangle or figure out or carry.
 Just your own path, dear, that is all you ought to take on.